- Small business owners, including sole proprietors, may be able to use a variety of deductions for reducing their tax bills.

 Your business may be able to expense business travel expenses when employees need to travel from their tax home or main place of work overnight for business purposes.
 As always, they must be necessary and ordinary.

-There are two methods that can be used here: the actual expense method or the per diem method which provides a fixed amount for meals, lodging and incidental expenses.
+There are two methods that can be used here: the actual expense method or the per diem method which provides a fixed amount.
+There is a per diem rate for combined lodging and meal costs, and a per diem rate for meal costs alone.
 (If you are self employed you can only use the per diem method for meals.)
-You can find per diem rates published by the General Services Administration here.
+IRS Publication 1542 lists per diem rates for travel within the US.

 Legal and accounting expenses